-The AYC-F/G/M60 is a series of Rosslare goPROX & PIN readers with Genuine HID Technology $\ddot{}$, as well as Rosslare's Convertible technology.

-These units automatically determine whether to function as a reader or as a secured standalone controller.
+The AYC-Q60 is a Rosslare goPROX and PIN reader with Genuine HID TechnologyTM, as well as Rosslare's Convertible technology.
+The unit automatically determines whether to function as a reader or as a secured standalone controller.
 If the unit is connected to a standard access control unit, then it functions as a reader.
-If the unit is connected to a Rosslare secured intelligent power supply, it functions as a secured standalone controller.
+If the unit is connected to a Rosslare secured intelligent power supply, it functions as a 500 user secured standalone controller.

-As a reader, the units can read all HID Prox cards/tags (125 kHz FSK) using Genuine HID Technology and outputs HID Prox card data in Wiegand according to the number of bits of data stored on the card.
-The units also read Rosslare proximity cards (125 kHz) and can output Rosslare proximity card data as Wiegand 26-Bit, Clock & Data, and Wiegand + PIN.
+As a reader, the unit can read all HID Prox cards/tags (125 kHz FSK) using Genuine HID Technology and outputs HID Prox card data in Wiegand according to the number of bits of data stored on the card.
+The unit also reads Rosslare proximity cards (125 kHz) and can output Rosslare proximity card data as Wiegand 26-Bit, Clock & Data, and Wiegand + PIN.

-As a controller, the units accept up to 500 users, and allow entry via a personal identification number (PIN) and/or by presenting a proximity card.
+As a controller, the unit accepts up to 500 users, and allows entry via a personal identification number (PIN) and/or by presenting a proximity card.
 The PIN code length for the controller has several options.
 The PIN code length can be a set number of 4, 5, or 6 digits or it can be flexible from 4 to 8 digits.